Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 *" Ookoo-suvi."* His mouth didn’t fit the word right.
 But it was close enough.
 He reached into a bag on his hip and produced a fist-sized shiny black cube, which he considered for a moment before muttering something in his own language.

 To Uku’s immense surprise, the cube spoke a few garbled words of her own tongue.
-Most of it was nonsense, but the words *"hope…. worth... paid for it…"* came through.
+Most of it was nonsense, but the words *"hope.... worth... paid for it..."* came through.
 Garr-avf seemed just as surprised as she was, if she judged rightly from the way his stubby, ruined ears moved.

 "Huh."
 He looked her in the eye, made a curious ducking, shrugging motion, and sat on the floor.
 He spoke clearly and carefully, and a moment later the cube did its thing again.